luangjokaj/wordpressify/README.md

 **CHANGE TEMPLATE NAME**

 - At this point WordPressify is installed and ready to be used for the first time.
-Before starting open **gulpfile.js** and edit your template name:
+Before starting, open **gulpfile.js** and edit your template name:

 ```javascript
 /* -------------------------------------------------------------------------------------------------